-A blog posted in Google Developers Blog EarlGrey – iOS Functional UI Testing Framework by Siddartha Janga from Google iOS Developers team detailed about the development.
+A blog posted in Google Developers Blog EarlGrey – iOS Functional UI Testing Framework by Siddartha Janga from the Google iOS Developers team detailed the development.
 Here are several key features of EarlGrey:

-Built-in Synchronization: EarlGrey has in-built synchronization that lets developers to synchronize the UI, network requests, and various queues at the same time they can also manually add the customized times to increase stability of the testing.
+Built-in Synchronization: EarlGrey has in-built synchronization that lets developers synchronize the UI, network requests, and various queues at the same time.
+They can also manually add the customized times to increase the stability of the testing.

-Design: All components related to element selection, synchronization, and assertion is extensible.
+Design: All components related to element selection, synchronization, and assertion are extensible.

-This is not the first time Google is open sourcing its code – the search engine giant in 2012 open-sourced J2ObjC, a tool that helped to translate Java codes for Android.
+This is not the first time Google is open sourcing its code – the search engine giant 2012 open-sourced J2ObjC, a tool that helped to translate Java codes for Android.
 EarlGrey is available now on GitHub under an open-source Apache license.
-You can check out the entire documentation of here.
+You can check out the entire document here.